yu31/env-go/README.md

 export MYAPP_NAME2="name1"
 ```

-The field will be ignore which are not set tag or tag key is "-".
+The field will be ignored which are not set tag or tag key is "-".

 ```Go
 package main